Language selection

 Ottawa,

-This document is also available in PDF (488 KB) [help with PDF files]
+This document is also available in PDF (482 KB)

 This memorandum outlines and explains the Canada Border Services Agency's (CBSA) reassessment policy with respect to the following situations:

-2. This memorandum does not address applications for a refund of duties under section 74 of the Customs Act (the Act).
-For more information on refund of duties, refer to Memorandum D6-2-3, Refund of Duties.
+2. This memorandum does not address applications for a refund of duties made under section 74 of the Customs Act (the Act).
+For more information on refund of duties, refer to Memorandum D6-2-3: Refund of duties, and Memorandum D17-2-1: Adjusting commercial accounting declarations.

 3. In accordance with section 32.2 of the Act, an importer, an owner of goods, or an authorized person (hereafter referred to as "the importer") is required to correct a declaration of origin, tariff classification, or value for duty within 90 days after having reason to believe that the declaration is incorrect.
 This obligation applies to a correction that would result in either money payable to the CBSA or is revenue neutral.